STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 # Template Repository

 We have created a template repository with everything you need to code along with us this year.
+From personal experience, it is much easier to learn and understand things by doing it rather than just watching it.

 Steps for installation:
   1. Head on over to [this link](https://github.com/STR-AI-Club/Template)